 In the Column Details window, you can also review the Cloud Dataprep patterns that match the values in the selected column.
 You can explore the counts of values in the column that match each pattern and sub-pattern and then select one as the basis for building a transform to modify the matched fields.

 - Cloud Dataprep patterns are simple macro-like tools for matching patterns in your data.
-These proprietary patterns are purpose-built for matching the types of data supported in Cloud Dataprep.
+These proprietary patterns are purpose-built for matching the types of data supported in Cloud Dataprep by TRIFACTA.

 For more information, see Column Details Panel.